lernerb/StarterDroid/README.md

 # StarterDroid
 A repo to start writing Android code with unit tests!

+If you would like to run the tests in this repo, just type in your terminal
+* `cd StartDroid`
+* `./gradlew test --continue`

+You can view the output of the tests @ `/StarterDroid/app/build/reports/tests/debug/index.html`

+## For adding unit test support to your own project

 1) Add the following to dependencies:
 <pre>
     testCompile 'junit:junit:4.12'
     testCompile "org.mockito:mockito-core:1.9.5"